Rush Limbos serving humanity and your highly trained broadcast specialist on the case.

 Thank you, sir.

-Uh, I had mentioned to your uh your screener uh that uh the message better go out to these other countries that think they're going to arm the United States, that there are nuclear weapons of the United States, and it doesn't take our Air Force or our army to deliver them.
+I had mentioned to your screener that the message better go out to these other countries that think they're going to harm the United States, that there are nuclear weapons in the United States, and it doesn't take our Air Force or our armies to deliver them.

-And if they think that we're gonna sit back the first time they trigger something like that and just take it, they're in for a big big awakening.
+And if they think that we're going to sit back the first time they trigger something like that and just take it, they're in for a big, big awakening.

 If there was no Holocaust, where are my great aunts and my great uncles?